Qwickdom/dotfiles-bspwm/.github/README.md

       For more **Nerd Fonts** visit the [web site](https://www.nerdfonts.com/).

-      Once you download them and unpack them, place them into `~/.fonts` or `~/.local/share/fonts` and run this command for your system to detect the newly installed fonts.
+      Once you download them and unpack them, place them into `~/.fonts` or `~/.local/share/fonts` or use my fonts by moving them to the `~/` directory and run this command for your system to detect the newly installed fonts.

-      Or use my fonts by moving them to the `~/` directory.

       ```sh
       fc-cache -fv